abvsng/LinkShort-w-analytics/Backend/README.md

     ```

 3.  **Configure environment variables:**
-    Create a `.env` file in the root of the project by copying the example file:
+    Create a `.env` file in the `Backend` directory by copying the example file:
     ```sh
     cp .env.example .env
     ```